OSMLatam/OSM-Notes-Ingestion/docs/Input_Validation.md

 ## Version History

+- **2025-10-29**: Added `__validate_json_with_element` function
+  - Validates JSON structure and verifies expected elements exist and are not empty
+  - Integrated with retry logic in boundary processing workflow
+  - Enables automatic retry when downloaded files are corrupted or incomplete
+  - Used for validating Overpass API responses and GeoJSON conversions

 - **2025-07-27**: Initial implementation of centralized validation functions
   - Added support for SQL, XML, CSV, and configuration file validation
   - Created comprehensive test suite